Bobby Tench: The Gass

 The Gass were often accompanied on stage by guest musicians such as Georgie Fame,Jimi Hendrix and Eric Burdon.
 They recorded two singles for Parlophone and another for CBS with their original lineup, before taking a more progressive musical direction.
-During 1968 they were supporting bands such as Led Zeppelin.
+During 1968 they were supporting bands such as Led Zeppelin who were billed as The Yardbirds for their first UK appearance on 25 October that year at Surrey University.
 Tench moved on with drummer Godfrey McLean to form a new lineup and were signed by Polydor Records in 1969.
-By now the band was simply known as Gass and were already playing as the backing band for Catch My Soul, a stage musical produced by Jack Good.
-Tench sang some parts for Othello and he featured with the band on the original UK cast recording of Catch My Soul-Rock Othello, released a year later.
+By now the band was simply known as Gass and were the backing band for Catch My Soul, a stage musical produced by Jack Good.
+Tench sang some parts for Othello and he featured with the band on the original UK cast recording of "Catch My Soul-Rock Othello", released a year later.
 They recorded Juju (1970), which was soon removed from retail outlets and re-released as Gass.
 Juju featured the Fleetwood Mac guitarist Peter Green on the tracks "Juju" and "Black Velvet".

-Tench also formed the original lineup of Gonzalez with Godfrey McLean.
-The lineup also included Gass bandmates bassist Delisle Harper, percussionist Lennox Langton and sax player Mick Eve.
-During this period Tench began to use the pseudonym 'Bobby Gass'.
+Tench instigated an early lineup of Gonzalez in 1970. with Godfrey McLean.
+This included Gass bandmates bassist Delisle Harper, percussionist Lennox Langton and sax player Mick Eve.
+During this period he began to use the pseudonym Bobby Gass.